TrevorLaNouette/Pewlett-Hackard-Analysis/README.md

 <img width="489" alt="retiring_titles" src="https://user-images.githubusercontent.com/82718969/127747324-3329502c-a7d1-4133-9bcf-291ba29b9079.png">

-- From unique titles there are 90398 employees that are of retirement age that will most likely need to be replaced in the next few years
+- From unique titles there are 90398 employees that are of retirement age that will most likely need to be replaced in the next few years.
 - From retiring titles we can see that the majority of staff are in senor positions.
-- From retiting title we can see that only 36.21% of retirment eligible employes are in non-senior level positions
+- From retiting title we can see that only 36.21% of retirment eligible employes are in non-senior level positions.
 ### From Deliverable 2
 ### Mentorship Eligibility